Boybuloq: Exploration

-After the discovery of Kiev Cave on the Kirk Tau plateau in Uzbekistan in 1972, 2340 m a. s. l., which was in the subsequent years explored to the depth of 990 m and was in the years 1977–1978 the deepest cave in the USSR, Russian speleologists from Ekaterinburg (SGS) in the late 1970s and early 1980s started to search for new deep caves in the wider area of the country.
-In May 1981 they discovered the Zindan cave (later renamed to Urals-Zenkov (Zindan) cave), 3100 m a. s. l., in the Ketmen'-Čapta ridge.
+After the discovery of Kiev Cave on the Kirk Tau plateau in Uzbekistan in 1972, 2340 m a. s. l., which was in the subsequent years explored to the depth of 990 m and was in the years 1977–1978 the deepest-known cave in the USSR, Russian speleologists from Yekaterinburg (SGS) in the late 1970s and early 1980s started to search for new deep caves in the wider area of the country.
+In May 1981 they discovered the Zindan cave (later renamed to Urals-Zenkov cave), 3100 m a. s. l., in the Ketmen'-Čapta ridge.
 Its spring at the elevation of 1300 m indicated the possibility of a very deep cave.
-Until January 1983 the final depth of 565 m was reached, in the siphon too narrow to dive.
-Several search expeditions in the summer 1983 were fruitless, while in 1984 a token SGS expedition to Khodja-Gur-Gur-Ata massif discovered a number of promising entrances.
+In January 1983, the final depth of 565 m was reached, in a siphon too narrow to dive.
+Several expeditions in the summer 1983 were fruitless, while in 1984 a token SGS expedition to Hodja-Gur-Gur-Ata massif discovered a number of promising entrances.

-During a larger expedition in 1985 a group of five expedition members was sent to Surkhan-Tau ridge to scout its surface for new caves.
-On the way, in the village Kurgancha, 1455 m a. s. l., they were told of a cave higher in the mountain, called Boybuloq into which a villager from the highest settlement in Uzbekistan, the village Dehibolo, went in 1970 and never returned.
+During a larger expedition in 1985, a group of five expedition members was sent to Surkhan-Tau ridge to scout its surface for new caves.
+On the way, in the village Kurgancha, 1455 m a. s. l., they were told of a cave higher in the mountain, called Boybuloq, into which a villager from the highest settlement in Uzbekistan, the village Dehibolo, went in 1970 and never returned.
 They followed the stream bed and discovered the low cave entrance, at an elevation of 2647 m.
 The cave began with 7 meters of a crawl in liquid mud, with scattered stone supports, after which it was possible to stand up.
-A high but narrow meander followed, it slowly ascended for 600 meters in straight direction, to a height of 90 meters, where it turned down.
+A high-but-narrow meander followed, it slowly ascended for 600 meters in straight direction, to a height of 90 meters, where it turned down.
 Soon a 27-meter pit was reached and they discovered human bones at its bottom.
 They belonged to Mustafo Zokirovič Holmominov.